iTrooz/wireguard-over-tls/README.md

 ## Client
 First, you need to install `wstunnel` on your client: `cargo install --git https://github.com/erebe/wstunnel` (or check their releases).

 Then, you need to edit your wg-quick configuration, according to [the following example](client/wgcon-tls.conf).
-(Do not forget to change the wstunnel endpoint in `PostUp` !)
+(Do not forget to change the wstunnel endpoint in `PreUp` !)